natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ersatz%20M10.md

 * Excellent mobility and top speed.
 * Fantastic 75mm gun.
 Has great accuracy, fire rate, penetration, and damage potential.
-* Unlike the [[Panther D|Panther D,]] this tank has a really good turret traverse speed.
 * Strong frontal armour.
 * Has an additional 3.5 mm of spaced armour encasing the entire tank.
 * Additional steel plates can screen the prominent turret weak points from easy targeting by the enemy
 * The removal of the commander's cupola removes a potential weak spot when going hull-down.
-* Is flat out superior to the standard Panther D despite being at the same BR.

 '''Cons:'''